Some Chat About a Hat – Hathern Beanie

 With so many brands releasing their take on the simple beanie hat, it can be difficult to know which is for you and why.
 You can rule out that one with the Spiderman logo, you probably don’t want the festive one with the antlers and even the cool unbranded one is a bit plain for your tastes.
 That’s where we come in.
 With that understated, austere quality common with all beanie hats, ours is all you need to see you through this challenging winter.

 Like the rest of our garments, our beanie comes with a story associated to its name.
 The Hathern Beanie is given its title by the Leicestershire village of Hathern, which was home to influential inventor and industrialist John Heathcote.
 Though he was born in Derbyshire, he settled in Admiral’s home county of Leicestershire, making his mark by improving machinery used in manufacturing.
 His main innovation was the creation of a bobbin net machine which helped create a lace called English Net.

-Made from a considered mix of dyed wool yarn, it comes in two colours which fit with our existing gear – namely Hawk Navy and Harrier Green.
+Made from a considered mix of dyed wool yarn, it comes in four colours which fit with our existing gear, Hawk Navy, Harrier Green, Red Marl and Black Marl.
 Size wise, we’ve put in much more time than most would and as a result we can confidently state this hat is one size fits all.

 Words by Mark Smith